Seattle Foundation/Patricia Fisher Endowed Scholarship

 2019 Patricia Fisher Scholars

-The Seattle Association of Black Journalists congratulates our 2017 Patricia Fisher scholars Merdie Nzanga, Kari Heru, Jaden Young and Rahwa Hailemariam.
+The Seattle Association of Black Journalists congratulates our 2017 Patricia Fisher scholars Merdie Nzanga, Dakaria Heru and Rahwa Hailemariam.

-Kari Heru is a graduate of Seattle's Cleveland High and a freshman at Temple University.
+Dakaria Heru is a graduate of Seattle's Cleveland High and is going into her sophomore year at Temple University.